-Period pain, also called dysmenorrhoea, is common but can prevent some women from doing their normal activities.
+Period pain, also called dysmenorrhoea, is common.
+It can prevent some women from doing their normal activities.
 However, there are many ways to manage painful periods.

 Causes of period pain

 Period pain is often a normal but uncomfortable part of a woman’s menstrual cycle.
-It’s caused by chemicals called prostaglandins which are made in the lining of the womb (uterus) and trigger muscle contractions during your period.
-This type of pain is called primary dysmenorrhoea and often develops within 6 to 12 months of your first period.
+It’s caused by chemicals called prostaglandins which are made in the lining of the womb (uterus) and trigger muscle contractions during a period.
+This type of pain is called primary dysmenorrhoea and often develops within 6 to 12 months of a girl's first period.

 Secondary dysmenorrhoea is period pain caused by an underlying medical condition such as:

 - adenomyosis (a condition where the lining of the uterus grows into the muscular wall of the uterus)

 - a problem with an intrauterine device (IUD)